 I recently bought a new car (A 2005 Honda CR-V), and it had steering wheel controls for the stock stereo.
-The stock stereo totally sucked though, so I replaced it, and of course the steering wheel controls stopped working.
+The stock stereo totally sucked though, so I replaced it, and of course the unit used a different remote control protocol, so the steering wheel controls stopped working.

 Luckily the new unit was a Pioneer MVH-355BT with a wired remote option, so it was trivially easy to repurpose the existing controls.
 It seems that most or all of Pioneer’s head units with a R/W port (remote/wired) use the same interface.
 Yay!

 The Pioneer interface is very simple, and it uses only two lines (in and out, basically) and a different resistor for each button input.
 The circuit (click to view) is super simple (credit to jvde.net) as you can see.

 Honda’s control box was almost as simple, and also used only two wires to communicate with the head unit.
 By contrast, my old car was a Renault with a more complicated design (no resistors, more wires).
 The Renault, however, had a much better control box… Anyway.
 The two wires from the Honda steering control box go straight through to the stereo bay in the dash, however the colours of the wires do change en route.
 They’re red and green/red in the dash, white and yellow at the wheel.

 Remove two Phillips-head screws and the steering box falls right off.
 The wires are incredibly, annoyingly short, but are removed easily so long as you press the central lever in the connector.

 Above, you can see the inside of the Honda control box.
 The first thing I did was remove all the existing resistors, and the capacitor.